 Zeagle is a brand that is well known for its high end equipment, especially the BCD’s.
 Up until recently Zeagle has been known for BCD’s being exclusively back inflate, recently Zeagle has released their first vest inflation bcd the Halo.
-But this review looks to evaluate one of the classics from Zeagle the Stiletto.
+Most of the time when divers hear the name Zeagle they think of the Ranger, and Zena a women’s specific bcd, but this review looks to evaluate one of the lesser known classics from Zeagle the Stiletto.

 The Zeagle Stiletto is a back inflation BCD that has the Zeagle patented rip chord weight system.
 Most people are more familiar with Zeagle’s ranger BCD and the Stiletto is a slimmed down version of the standard ranger, with a less heavy duty bladder.
 The general Specs for the Stiletto are as follows: